 - How to pass a Slice to Function in Golang?

-- How to trim suffix from the slice of bytes in Golang?
+- How to replace all the elements in slice of bytes in Golang?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.